JaceDeane/pokeRGBplus/TO DO.md

 - (!)
 Create and Update the Kanto Landmarks

   - Viridian Forest needs its landmark data updated

+- Add blocks for the gate buildings to the FOREST tileset

 - (!)
 Set proper wild encounter data (!)